AmazingAmpharos/OoT-Randomizer/README.md

 ## Tokensanity

-This setting shuffles the Gold Skulltulla item drops into the general pool of locations.
-The player can choose only to include Gold Skulltullas found in dungeons for a more mild version of this setting.
+This setting shuffles the Gold Skulltula item drops into the general pool of locations.
+The player can choose only to include Gold skulltulas found in dungeons for a more mild version of this setting.

 # Detailed Logic

-## Maximum expected Skulltulla tokens
+## Maximum expected Skulltula tokens

-This setting can be used to reduce the number of Gold Skulltulla Tokens that may be required to finish the game.
+This setting can be used to reduce the number of Gold Skulltula Tokens that may be required to finish the game.

-## No Nighttime Skulltullas without Sun's Song
+## No Nighttime Skulltulas without Sun's Song

-This setting causes the logic to expect the player to have an ocarina and the Sun's Song to get Gold Skulltulla locations that are only found at nighttime.
+This setting causes the logic to expect the player to have an ocarina and the Sun's Song to get Gold Skulltula locations that are only found at nighttime.

 ## No Big Poes